eslint/rfcs/designs/2022-eslint-to-esm/README.md

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected
 outcome? -->
-The Node.js community has been written commonjs for a long time, the same goes for ESLint.
+The Node.js community has been writing commonjs for a long time, the same goes for ESLint.
 But with ESM introduced in ES6 and officially supported by Node.js v12, more and more projects are moving to ESM.
 Not long ago, we had converted a few repos under the ESLint organization to ESM:
-* @eslint/eslintrc
+* eslint/eslintrc
-* espree
+* eslint/espree
-* eslint-scope
+* eslint/eslint-scope
-* eslint-visitor-keys
+* eslint/eslint-visitor-keys
-* @eslint/create-config
+* eslint/create-config

 ## Detailed Design